sanbee/parafeed/README.md

 For full documentation, go [here](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md)

-## Build System(s)
+### Build System(s)
-_parafeed_ project can be built with the the `cmake` tool.
-Alternatively, it can also be built using hand-written `makefiles`.
+_parafeed_ project can be built with the `cmake` tool.
+Alternatively, it can also be built directly using the hand-written `makefiles`.

-CMake-based build system requires `cmake` version 3.x or later.
+CMake-based build system requires `cmake` version 3 or later.
 To build, execute the `cmake` command in the top-most directory.
 This will build the required `makefiles`.
 Issuing the `make` command, also in the root directory, should build the _parafeed_ package.

-While the hand-written `makefiles` have been tested with `make` version 3.x only, they do not depend on a specific version of `make`.
+While the hand-written `makefiles` have been tested with `make` version 3 only, they do not depend on a specific version of `make`.
 These `makefiles` are in the `code/nocmake_makefiles` directory.